You cannot legally or safely drive after taking a Delta-9 gummy.

 3. The “Next Morning Fog.”

-Sometimes, taking a heavy edible right before bed will result in a “weed hangover.”
-You might wake up the next morning feeling groggy, slow, or physically heavy.
+Sometimes, taking a heavy edible right before bed can leave you groggy the next morning.
+You might wake up feeling slow or physically heavy.
 If you wake up feeling this mental fog, do not drive to work.

-Drink a large glass of water, take a shower, and wait until your head is completely clear.
+Drink a large glass of water, take a shower, eat breakfast, and wait until your head is completely clear.

 Frequently Asked Questions